WalletConnect/walletconnect-demo-app/README.md

 ## How to run the project

-If you are new to React Native, this is a helpful introduction: https://facebook.github.io/react-native/docs/getting-started.html
+New to React Native?
+Here's a helpful introduction: https://facebook.github.io/react-native/docs/getting-started.html

 ### iOS